Skip to content

 Pack the Emergency Kit

-A destination wedding emergency kit should include: sewing kit with thread matching your dress colour, fashion tape, safety pins, stain remover pen, blister plasters (specifically for new shoes), paracetamol and antihistamines, SPF 50 sunscreen, insect repellent, deodorant, breath mints, phone charger, a power-bank, and a universal plug adaptor.
+A destination wedding emergency kit should include: sewing kit with thread matching your dress color, fashion tape, safety pins, stain remover pen, blister plasters (specifically for new shoes), paracetamol and antihistamines, SPF 50 sunscreen, insect repellent, deodorant, breath mints, phone charger, a power-bank, and a universal plug adaptor.
 For tropical destinations, add anti-diarrhoea medication and rehydration sachets.
 Pack this in your carry-on — it does you no good in a checked bag.

 4. 4